achp-project/cultural-heritage/graph-parser/README.md

 #### graph_comparison_data

-This dictionary contains what is common to the two graphs:
+This dictionary contains what is common (subgraphs) to the two graphs:

 ```json5
        // Composed key made of the names of the two compared graphs